Three Closings and a Question: What Fills Ypsilanti's Gaps?

 That's the Ypsilanti pattern, and it holds.
 Depot Town runs on locally owned restaurants.
 Sidetrack, 734 Brewing, MAIZ, Aubree's.
 Cross Street is the same.
 The city attracts independent operators because the economics still allow it, because the community shows up for places that feel like they belong there.

-The risk is that "locally owned" becomes a stand-in for "undercapitalized."
-Independent restaurants fail at a high rate everywhere.
-Ypsilanti's affordable rents buy time, but they don't buy immunity.
-The real question is whether these new concepts can build the kind of regular customer base that sustains a restaurant past its first year.
+The risk is that "locally owned" becomes a stand-in for "small-scale" without the steady customer base a restaurant needs.
+Ypsilanti's affordable rents buy time, but they don't solve every operating problem.
+The real question is whether new concepts can build regular business, not just opening-week curiosity.

 What Comes Next

-Three empty storefronts in a city this size register.
+Three storefront changes in a city this size register.
 People notice when the lights go off at a place they used to eat breakfast or grab a beer.
 The absence changes walking patterns, shifts habits, reshapes how a block feels at certain hours.

 But Ypsilanti has been here before and come out the other side.
 The dining scene is deeper now than it was five years ago.
 Bellflower put the city on the map.
 Depot Town has real density.
 Cross Street is building an identity.
 The pieces exist.